High School Preparation

 *If you’re only submitting the ACT, we recommend taking the writing test too

 An official score report of the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) is required if English is neither your first language nor your current language of instruction.
-In general, applicants most competitive for admission score at least a 100 on the internet or 600 on the paper-based TOEFL exams, or a 7.0 on the IELTS.
+In general, our most competitive applicants for admission score at least a 100 on the internet or 600 on the paper-based TOEFL exams, or a 7.0 on the IELTS.

 Colby students are dedicated—both in and out of the classroom.
 Do you spend hours playing the flute, perfecting your fastball, or volunteering at the local homeless shelter?
 We want to know about it.
 So keep track of your activities and make sure to tell us about them in your application.